mloercher/my_employee_tracker/README.md

 # MY_EMPLOYEE_TRACKER

-MY_EMPLOYEE_TRACKER is CLI program to build, edit and view your company's employees and department structure.
+MY_EMPLOYEE_TRACKER is a CLI program to build, edit and view your company's employees and department structure.
 Users can add employees, departments and roles as well as edit current ones.

 ## User Story